fptudelft/IN4355-2015/README.md

 ###Final presentation slot reservations

 To reserve a slot to present, do a pull request where you fill your group number in the desired slot.
-Both sessions will start on 17:00.
-The locations, and details regarding the final presentations will be posted on blackboard within the upcoming week.
+Both sessions will take place at EWI-LB 01.170 (Timmanzaal) and will start at 16:45h.
+Details regarding the final presentations are posted on blackboard.